The analytical and research skills gained from your geography degree are attractive to a range of employers

 Some geographers choose to go on to postgraduate study to specialise in an area from their undergraduate degree, such as geographical information systems, remote sensing, environmental conservation, environmental management, oceanography, coastal and marine management, meteorology or water resources.

-Postgraduate courses in teaching, surveying or urban/rural planning are also popular, as they qualify you to work in these career areas.
+Postgraduate courses in teaching, surveying, urban/rural planning or landscape architecture are also popular, as they qualify you to work in these career areas.
 Some geographers also opt to take business or management courses.